 As it celebrated 200 years in business in 1995, the internationally renowned Jim Beam Company joined forces with The Nature Conservancy to create the Jim Beam Nature Preserve in Kentucky’s Palisades region, just 20 miles outside of Lexington.
 For the company, with several brands and operations all over the world, establishing a nature preserve in the Bluegrass State represented a way of giving back to the land that provided so much over two centuries and a promise to never lose touch with the company’s Kentucky roots.

-What’s At Stake: The Palisades is home to at least 25 mammal species and 35 reptile species.
-Two endangered bats -- the Gray bat (Myotis grisescens) and Indiana bat (Myotis sodalis) -- utilize the forested corridors that serve as a source of insects.
+The Palisades is home to at least 25 mammal species and 35 reptile species.
+Two endangered bats—the gray bat (Myotis grisescens) and Indiana bat (Myotis sodalis)—utilize the forested corridors that serve as a source of insects.

-The Palisades region also harbors the largest concentration of rare plant species with the Bluegrass Region, which are concentrated in some of the more unusual habitats of the Palisades - the rocky riverbanks and the clifftop sites.
+The Palisades region also harbors the largest concentration of rare plant species with the Bluegrass Region, which are concentrated in unusual habitats like the rocky riverbanks and the clifftop sites.
 These include:

 - Water stichwort (Arenaria fontinalis)

 - Mountain lover (Pachistima canbyi)

 - Starry cleft phlox (Phlox bifida ssp. stellaria)